 Unfortunately, much of the land around these rivers have been deforested for lumber and the creation of pasture land for grazing cattle.

-Rivers of Australia
+Rivers in Australia

-The longest river in Australia in the Murray River, which measures over 1500 miles.
+The longest river in Australia is the Murray River, which measures over 1500 miles.
 Together with the Darling River, which is Australia’s third longest at a little over 900 miles, the Murray-Darling is the longest river system on the continent.

 Adding to the statistical ties, the Murrumbidgee River is just a bit under 1500 miles and is Australia’s second longest river.
 It is also a tributary of the Murray-Darling River system.